What is Toxic Stress and how to Manage it?

 Stress is something that many of us are told to try to avoid.
 We are forever talking about feeling stressed out, and feeling the need to escape and chill out.
 Much of the messaging around stress is that it is bad for you and your health, and to be real… our society and current state of affairs are pretty stressful.

 However, the truth is that not all stress is bad.
-In fact, we need stress to function, to tackle important challenges and to thrive in life.
+In fact, we need stress to function, to tackle important life challenges and to thrive.
+But is there too much of a good thing?
+What happens when we get too stressed out? and what is toxic stress and how do we manage it?
+We will cover these questions and more in this post on toxic stress.

 Stress Response – What is it?